 Prerequisites

-Before updating a module, ensure the following:
+Before updating a module, make sure the following prerequisites are met:

-Step-by-Step Guide to Updating Modules
+Step-by-Step Guide

-Step 1: Enable Maintenance Mode
+1. Enable Maintenance Mode

 php bin/magento maintenance:enable

-Step 2: Check for Available Updates
+2. Check for Available Updates

 composer show | grep vendor/module

-Step 3: Update the Module via Composer
+3. Update the Module

 composer require vendor/module --update-with-dependencies